The CDCynergy Health Communication/Health Education Planning Model:

 View programs by outcome area, indicator, topic, or evidence level.

-» The Research in Brief section includes research summaries, reviewed and selected to provide objective, high-quality evidence.
+» The Issue Briefs section includes research summaries, reviewed and selected to provide objective, high-quality evidence.

 See the Public Health Library's Health Care Planning, Organization, and Evaluation Resources web page